chhagedorn/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 More information on checked tests with a precise definition can be found in the Javadocs of [Run](./Run.java).
 Concrete examples on how to specify a custom run test can be found in [CustomRunTestsExample](../../../testlibrary_tests/ir_framework/examples/CustomRunTestExample.java).

+#### Skipping a Test Completely When Encountering Problems
+When a test execution is failing due to a VM problem (crash, wrong execution etc.) without having an immediate fix, it is preferred to specify [@Skip](./Skip.java) at the `@Test`-method to disable the test over commenting the test out.

+Specifying `@Skip` allows the IR Framework to still execute the skipped test on command by using the property flag `-DIgnoreSkip=true`.
+This can be useful when trying to quickly verify if a disabled test is still failing or not.
+Alternatively, one can use `-DFailOnSuccessfulSkip=true` to quickly verify if all `@Skip` annotations are still needed.
+More details about this flag can be found in section 2.6.

 ### 2.2 IR Verification
 The main feature of this framework is to perform a simple but yet powerful regex-based C2 IR matching on the output of `-XX:+PrintIdeal`, `-XX:+PrintOptoAssembly` and/or on specific compile phases emitted by the compile command `-XX:CompileCommand=PrintIdealPhase` which supports the same set of compile phases as the Ideal Graph Visualizer (IGV).